cognitedata/inso-bootstrap-cli/README.md

      3. allowing data-lineage from sources through use-case model to data-products

 ### Bootstrap CLI example
-Here is an extract from the example config `config-simple-v2-draft.yml` which uses the main abilities of the CLI.
+Here is an extract from the example config `config-deploy-example-v2.yml` which uses the main abilities of the CLI.
+(The suffix `-v2` indicates that the configuration is based using the latest v2 release syntax.)

 ```yaml
 bootstrap: